Angat River

 The Angat River (also called Quingua River) is a river in the Philippines located in the province of Bulacan.
 It flows from the Sierra Madre mountain range to Manila Bay.
 Three dams are located along the river namely Angat, Ipo and Bustos.
 The catchment or basin area of the river is 1085 km2 located in the Angat Watershed Forest Reserve.
-Angat River snakes through the municipalities of Doña Remedios Trinidad, Norzagaray, Angat, Bustos, San Rafael, Baliwag, Plaridel, Pulilan, Calumpit, Paombong, and Hagonoy.
+Angat River snakes through the municipalities of Doña Remedios Trinidad, Norzagaray, Angat, Bustos, San Rafael, Baliwag, Plaridel formerly "Quingua", Pulilan, Calumpit, Paombong, and Hagonoy.
 The river joins the Pampanga River at Calumpit via the Bagbag River.

 Crossings

 This is listed from mouth to source.